YujiSODE/draw2Sample/README.md

 ![Sampling example with the standard normal distribution by script:stdNormDist_scriptOutputAll.jpg](./stdNormDist_scriptOutputAll.jpg)
 __Figure 2.
 Sampling example with the standard normal distribution by script.__ Blue and red lines show a graph
 of the standard normal distribution by script and a recognized distribution respectively.
+Vertical lines show where
+sampled from blue graph.

 ###1-sample t-test
 The sampled size by "draw2Sample.js": `<Sample size:2527>`